DPN-8/Maze/README.md

 ## Usage
 ### Prepare the Maze File: Create a text file containing your maze.
 Use the following characters:

--# for walls
+- `#` for walls
--(space) for open spaces
+- ` ` for open spaces
--A for the start point
+- `A` for the start point
--B for the end point
+- `B` for the end point
--Run the Solver: Execute the maze solver script, passing the maze file as an argument:
+- **Run the Solver**: Execute the maze solver script, passing the maze file as an argument:
 ```bash
 python maze_solver.py maze.txt
 ```
 ## Code Structure
--**Node Class:** Represents a node in the maze with its state, parent node, action, and distance.
+- **Node Class:** Represents a node in the maze with its state, parent node, action, and distance.
--**Frontier Class**: Manages the frontier for the A* search algorithm.
+- **Frontier Class**: Manages the frontier for the A* search algorithm.
---**Maze Class**: Handles maze initialization, neighbor identification, maze solving using A*, and visualization of the maze and solution path.
+- **Maze Class**: Handles maze initialization, neighbor identification, maze solving using A*, and visualization of the maze and solution path.

 ## Example output